robzor92/robzor92.github.io/docs/user_guides/fs/data_validation/index.md

 By clicking on `Add another expectation` one can choose an expectation type from a dropdown menu.
 Currently, only the built-in expectations from the Great Expectations framework are supported.
 For user-defined expectations, please use the Rest API or python client.
 All default kwargs associated to the selected expectation type are populated as a json below the dropdown menu.
 Edit the json and click the tick button to save the change locally.

+!!! info
-Obs: Click the `Save and Create New Version` button to persist your changes!
+    Click the `Save and Create New Version` button to persist your changes!

 ## Step 4: Save new data to a Feature Group